Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 How does the expense recognition principle work?

-The expense recognition principle is a principle of accounting that helps businesses decide when and how to recognize expenses that they incur.
-Under the expense recognition principle, if work has been performed and you haven’t paid for it yet, you book it as an expense and accrue it as a liability.
+Under the expense recognition principle, if work is performed and you haven’t paid for it, you record it as an expense and accrue it as a business liability.
 Conversely, if you have paid for something but haven’t received the associated benefit (revenue), you would book that benefit as an asset (a prepaid expense).

-On the other hand, businesses may choose to use the cash basis of accounting, wherein they recognize revenue or expenses when cash changes hands (whether going in or out) rather than when a transaction occurs.
+In contrast, if your business uses cash accounting, it will recognize revenue or expenses when cash changes hands, whether going in or out, instead of when a transaction occurs.

 Example of the expense recognition principle

-Let’s say a business incurred $50,000 in labor costs for the production of its products during the last quarter of 2020, but some of its employee paychecks weren’t sent out until after the last day of the year.
+Let’s say a business incurred $50,000 in labor costs for the production of its products during the last quarter of 2023.
+However, some employee paychecks weren’t sent out until after the last day of the year.

-Based on the expense recognition principle, the company would still recognize those labor costs in 2020, since that’s when they were incurred.
-The work associated with those wages was performed in 2020, and the company benefited from that work in 2020, so the expense would be booked in 2020.
-The employee paychecks that hadn’t been cashed yet would simply be offset as a liability.
+Based on the expense recognition principle, the company would still recognize those labor costs in 2023 because that’s when they were incurred.
+The work was performed in 2023, and the company benefited from that work in 2023.
+Therefore, the expense would be booked in 2023.
+If employees haven’t yet cashed their paychecks, that money would simply be offset as a liability.

-In cash accounting, on the other hand, the portion of wages not paid until after the first of the year wouldn’t be recognized until 2021.
-In this case, the company using cash accounting would get a delayed tax benefit by recognizing those wage expenses later.
-Also, there’d be misalignment between wages expenses and output created when employees were earning those wages.
+On the other hand, with cash accounting, the portion of wages not paid until after the first of the year wouldn’t be recognized until 2024.
+In this case, a company using cash accounting would get a delayed tax benefit by recognizing those wage expenses later.
+There would also be a misalignment between wage expenses and output created when employees were earning those wages.

-In other cases, companies using cash accounting actually get tax benefits later.
-It depends on the transaction type and when money is changing hands.
+In other cases, companies that use cash accounting actually get tax benefits later.
+It depends on the transaction type and when money changes hands.

 When to use the expense recognition principle

-These are some examples of when businesses can benefit from accrual accounting and the expense recognition principle.
+Consider the following examples of when businesses can benefit from accrual accounting and the expense recognition principle:

-• Salaries and wages: Accrual accounting lets businesses recognize wage expenses when work is performed, rather than when paychecks are cashed.
+• Salaries and wages: Accrual accounting lets businesses recognize wage expenses when work is performed, not when paychecks are cashed.

-• Sales commissions: If companies are paid commissions tied to sales, those commissions should be recognized when the sales occur.
+• Sales commissions: If companies pay commissions tied to sales, those commissions should be recognized when the sales occur.

-• Employee bonuses: Employee bonuses should be booked in the year the bonuses are earned, rather than when checks are issued.
+• Employee bonuses: Employee bonuses should be booked in the year they are earned rather than when checks are issued.

-• Depreciation: Depreciation of assets needs to occur in the year the assets were used – and part of their utility expended.
+• Depreciation: Asset depreciation must occur in the year the assets were used and part of their utility was expended.

-• Purchase of supplies: If a business buys supplies for use in production during a later period, that expense should be booked when the supplies are used, rather than when they’re purchased.
+• Purchase of supplies: If a business buys supplies to use during a later production period, that expense should be booked when the supplies are used, not when they’re purchased.

-• Liability for services provided: Once you’ve received the benefit of work performed – even if you haven’t paid for it yet – the expense recognition principle says to go ahead and incur those expenses and accrue them as liabilities for bills owed.
+• Liability for services provided: Once you’ve received the benefit of work performed — even unpaid — the expense recognition principle says to incur those expenses and accrue them as liabilities.

-Whether you use cash or accrual accounting, accounting software lets you choose when to recognize expenses and recognize them consistently across time periods and lines of business.
+Whether you opt for the cash or accrual accounting method, the best accounting software can help you accurately record expenses and recognize them consistently across periods and lines of business.

 author image